gaffycool/PawPal/README.md

 ## **PawPal** using Clean Android Architecture

-https://github.com/user-attachments/assets/872f3c80-4050-4289-a560-17a086d399b9

-Android App:
-- PawPal lists out the Top Dog breeds available, the user can add and remove their favourite breed of dog to their own watch list, as well as compare each dog breed side by side with images and filter through the list to search for particular breeds
+- PawPal allows the user to search for their favourite breed of dog using a public dog api.
+THe user is able to save thier favourite breed of dog into thier favourite list, and also able to search for different breed of dogs as well as compare different dog breed side by side
-- The app also has offline caching via a local db that allows the user to use the device offline to see their favourite Dogs.
+- The app also has offline caching via a local db that allows the user to use the device offline to see their favourite Dogs. https://github.com/user-attachments/assets/872f3c80-4050-4289-a560-17a086d399b9

+**App Archetecture:**
 This repository contains an implementation of a clean architecture for Android applications using Compose, MVVM, Hilt, Coroutines, Kotlin Flow, Repository, Room, Retrofit, Mockk and JUnit.

 The project is divided into several modules, including:
 - `app`: The main application module, responsible for defining the UI using Compose and coordinating with the presentation layer.
 - `commonDomain`: The domain module, responsible for defining the business logic of the application and exposing it through interfaces.
   - `interactor`: The Interactors are responsible for call repository functions and do the buisness logics and return required models to viewmodel.